 - An accounting firm could license and resell accounting software.

 In this model, the reseller will typically receive a referral fee from the software provider.

-In the white label model, the reseller takes a software product and sells it under its own name.
+In the white label model, the software reseller takes a product and sells it under its own name.
 The reseller typically pays the software creator a flat fee and can then do what it wants with the software.

 The reseller has to take care of marketing and selling the product.
-As the whole sales process takes place under the reseller’s brand, the client may not be aware that a different company created the software.
+As the whole sales process takes place under the reseller’s brand, the client may not be aware that a different business created the software.

-Resellers who use this model have more freedom when it comes to pricing than affiliates, which can lead to more significant profits.
+Software resellers who use this model have more freedom when it comes to pricing than affiliates, which can lead to more significant profits.
 However, they also have to deal with all customer interactions.

 Source Code Model

-How to Be an Effective Reseller
+How to Become an Effective Reseller

 Be Good at Selling and Marketing